ilonafan/mvitv2/README.md

 # Action Recognition with Noisy Labels

-This is the code for the CV:HCI practical course with topic: Action Recognition with Noisy Labels
+This is the repository for the CV:HCI practical course with topic: Action Recognition with Noisy Labels.
+In this repository, you can find the implementation for this project with respect to MViTv2 model.

 ## Dependencies